 Installation

-Pyrefly is available on Pypi with a new release every Monday.
+Pyrefly is available on PyPI with a new release every Monday.
 We often release more frequently when shipping new features and bug fixes.

 Install